j-g-b/j-g-b.github.io/menu/research.md

 ### Talks

+Bryan, J. G. (2019, March). *Incompleteness and the Underground*.
+Paper presented at the 57th Annual Southern Conference on Slavic Studies, Mobile, AL.

 CERES: A New Approach to Correct for Copy Number in CRISPR-Cas9 Screens.
 CTD^2 D-HIP Webinar Series.
 CTD^2 Network.
 July 12, 2018

 CERES—A model for inferring genetic dependencies in cancer cell lines from CRISPR knockout screens.
 Meeting on Biological Data Science.
 Cold Spring Harbor Laboratory.
 October 26, 2016